mmalekzadeh/m5stack-lab/README.md

 Now you are ready to compile and upload code onto your M5Stack via the Arduino GUI.

-## Run your first Arduino program
+## (2) Run your first Arduino program: Motion_Data

 The following steps will show you how to program your M5Stack to display Temperature, Acceleration, Gyro and Magnetometer readings in X, Y and Z components on the M5Stack LCD screen, and monitor one of these readings over time.
 You will then collect this data to complete a time series analysis.

-1. open  the `sensor_reader.ino` file in the `examples/motion` folder and  run it using Arduino.
+1. open  the `saccl_gyro_reader.ino` file in the `examples/motion_data` folder and  run it using Arduino.
-2. Wait to see sensory values on the M5stack screen
+2. Wait to see sensory values on the M5stack screen.
-3. Go to `Tools > Serial Monitor or Cntrl+Shift+M`
+3. Go to `Tools > Serial Monitor or Cntrl+Shift+M`.
-4. You can see the plot, shake the M5Stack to see change in readings.
+4. You can see the plot, shake the M5Stack to see changes in readings!

-To see more examples and learn how to code in Aurduino got to `File --> Examples --> M5stack`

-## Read from M5Stack into Jupyter Notebook
-1. open  the `tempreature_reader.ino` file in the `Example` folder and run it using Arduino.
-2. open  the `collecting-data.ipynb` file in the `Example` folder with Jupyter Notebook.
-3. Run the codes and see how it plots the tempreature vs humidity.

-## Useful information about this script for customisation:
+#### Useful information about this script for customisation:

 The first two lines of the code are:

 ```
 #include <M5Stack.h>
 #include "utility/MPU9250.h"
 ```

 These load up the libraries (.h files) that you have downloaded in earlier (Step 2) and will be required for the script.